ouspg/CryptoCourse/Week2Exercises/README.md

     * (optional) How could the security of the cryptography be improved?
 4. References
     * Give a list of all the reference material that you have used.
 Please reference these also in the text so that we can see, where each bit of information has been collected.

+> You can also make a separate PDF document, and upload it here, if you want.
+Remember to reference for it.